aedobbyn/workflow-helpers/git_workflow_r.md

 * Remember that `git checkout` and `git reset` do different things at the commit level and the file level
 	* i.e., whether you include a file path as a parameter
 	* (`git revert` doesn't have a file-level counterpart)
-* If you include a commit hash, you only need the first few characters of the hash

 <br>